 Students who have completed PQP I and/or PQP II may apply these courses towards further exemptions.
 Please consult the Programs Coordinator for further details.

 A total of 20 units of study with a minimum B (3.0 GPA) average, with no grade lower than a B-, are necessary to complete the degree.

 The degree can be completed in no less than two years, and no more than eight years.

 The 16-20 units of study are distributed as follows:

 - Introduction to the New Testament (SMB1501)*

-- 1 unit from either the Old Testament or the New Testament.
+- one course from Old Testament or New Testament

 - Foundations of Theology (SMT1101)*

 - Trinity or Christology**

 - Sacramental Theology or Liturgy**